 How are the letters of recommendation accepted?

-All letters of recommendation must be submitted electronically through the online application process.
+Starting in 2019, only one professional letter of recommendation is required.
+The letter of recommendation must be submitted electronically through the online application process.
 We do not accept mailed in hard copies.
 For more information, please visit the How to Apply section here.

 Is it okay if I translate the recommendation because my boss does not speak English?